Other means of transportation

 The inner cities of Ulm and Neu-Ulm are quite small and everything can be easily reached by foot.
 However, the universities (and also some student residences) in Ulm and Neu-Ulm are located on the outskirts of the cities.

 Exploring Ulm by bicycle is easy as there are a lot of bike paths in the city.
-Especially cycling along the Danube river or the Blau is very popular.
+Cycling along the Danube river or the Blau is especially popular.
 But be aware that Ulm University and parts of Ulm University of Applied Sciences are located in higher regions of the city and the altitude difference to the inner city is up to 200 m.

-People who have had enough of searching for a parking space and enjoy cycling should take a look at the university’s webpage, where they will find a map of cycling paths in Ulm and its surroundings.
-In addition, other useful information concerning the usage of public bicycle pumps, bicycle shelters, parking and even shower possibilities at Ulm University can be found there.
+People who have had enough of searching for a parking space or waiting for buses and enjoy cycling should take a look at the university’s webpage, where they will find a map of cycling paths in Ulm and its surroundings.
+In addition, other useful information concerning the availability of public bicycle pumps, bicycle shelters, parking and even shower possibilities at Ulm University can be found there.

 The ski and bicycle workshop

 Ulm University has its own ski and bicycle workshop (Fahrradwerkstatt), where all students can repair their bicycles, wax their skis and get help and advice from other students.
 It is located underneath the Mensa in building O25.

 Opening hours and more information on: Fahrradwerkstatt